MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 New-DlpComplianceRule -Name "SocialSecurityRule" -Policy "USFinancialChecks" -ContentContainsSensitiveInformation @{Name="U.S. Social Security Number (SSN)"} -BlockAccess $True
 ```

-This example create a new DLP compliance rule named "SocialSecurityRule" that is assigned to the "USFinancialChecks" policy.
+This example creates a new DLP compliance rule named "SocialSecurityRule" that is assigned to the "USFinancialChecks" policy.
 The rule checks for social security numbers and blocks access if it finds them.

 ### Example 2
 ```powershell